VesnaBozic/RESTFul-API/README.md

 ***Security*** is another aspect which needs to be considered independently as part of this framework when rolling out RESTful APIs to the end users.

+## REST

+REST is resource-based architecture.
+A resource is accessed via a common interface based on the HTTP standard methods.
+REST asks developers to use HTTP methods explicitly and in a way that’s consistent with the protocol definition.
+Each resource is identified by a URL.
+Every resource should support the HTTP common operations, and REST allows that resource to have different representations, e.g., text, xml, json, etc. The rest client can ask for specific representation via the HTTP protocol.

+HTTP natively supports a mechanism based on headers to tell the server about the content you expect and you’re able to handle.
+Based on these hints, the server is responsible for returning the corresponding content in the correct format.

+If the server doesn’t support the requested format, it will send back a 406 status code (Not Acceptable) to notify the client that made the request.